Home Remedies

 Using ginger is one of the time-tested and age-old home remedies for dry mouth.
 Chewing a small piece of ginger proves helpful in keeping our mouth fresh and stimulating our salivary glands.

-One can grate a small piece of ginger and add it to green, black or herbal tea with few drops of honey.
+One can grate a small piece of ginger and add it to green, black, or herbal tea with a few drops of honey.
 Drinking this ginger-based tea daily will prevent dry mouth and its symptoms.

 Some Extra Tips for the Prevention of Dry Mouth

-In addition to using the aforementioned home remedies for dry mouth, one must follow these mouth and teeth habits so as to achieve a speedy recovery.
+In addition to using the aforementioned home remedies for dry mouth, one must follow these mouth and teeth habits to achieve a speedy recovery.

-One must make a routine to abide by these healthy tips in order to maintain optimum oral health.
-These habits will also act as a preventive cure in avoiding xerostomia all together.
+To maintain optimum oral health, one must make a routine to abide by these healthy tips.
+These habits will also act as a preventive cure in avoiding xerostomia altogether.

 • Avoid tobacco intake and abstain from smoking and drinking alcohol.
 They are major reasons responsible for causing mouth dryness.